geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 A RESTFul implementation of the `WMTS <http://www.opengeospatial.org/standards/wmts>`_ `OGC <http://www.opengeospatial.org/>`_ standard.
-For detailed information, see See `WMTS OGC standard <http://www.opengeospatial.org/standards/wmts>`_ In order to have acces to the WMTS, some layers require a `swisstopo web access - WMTS documentation <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/services/web_services/webaccess.html>`_
+For detailed information, see See `WMTS OGC standard <http://www.opengeospatial.org/standards/wmts>`_ In order to have acces to the WMTS, you require a `swisstopo web access - WMTS documentation <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/services/web_services/webaccess.html>`_, despite the fact that most layers are free to use.
+See :ref:`available_layers` for a list of all available layers.

 URL
 ^^^